purvas2005/The-Pawfect-Match/README.md

 Thank you for visiting *Pawfect Match*!
 We’re excited to help you find your next best friend.

 #### Code related info:

-#### Here are steps to deploy this on your system:

-1. Clone repository
-2. Install mongodb and mongodb compass (mongosh shall work as well but it is easier to use mongodb compass)
-3. Create a database called PawfectMatch.
-4. Be mindful of the port you have specified vs the port your actual database runs on.
-5. While trying to run remember to activate the server as well.
- Happy Coding!

-#### Versions:
-1. node : v20.18.0
-2. npm : 10.8.2
-3. react : 18.3.1
-4. mongoDB compass : 1.44.5
-5. mongod : v8.0.3
-6. git : 2.43.0